-The dining room, with Victorian-style columns, high ceilings, and hardwood floors, makes a great place not only to enjoy "coastal cuisine"—especially steaks and seafood—but to gaze out at the nightly fireworks over the Seven Seas Lagoon.
+The dining room, with Victorian-style columns, high ceilings, and hardwood floors, makes a great place not only to enjoy "coastal cuisine"—especially steaks and seafood—but to gaze out at the nightly fireworks over the Seven Seas Lagoon; an announcement is made when fireworks commence and music is piped in.
 The menu changes regularly.
 Typical choices are wild Alaskan halibut and the surf-and-turf centerpiece: a butter-poached lobster tail and a tender grilled filet mignon.
 The name of the place, incidentally, was not coined by Disney Imagineers; it's the name of a river and a small Central Florida town, both of which predate Disney.
-Diners should note that no tank tops or cut-offs are permitted.
+The bar, one of the more intimate in the resorts, specializes in fine whiskeys and spirits.

 4401 Floridian Way

 - Black Angus steaks